 So there.
 Now, I'll try not to digress so much at the expense of your time—I'm holding it hostage, you see, and realizing that I have no way of getting it back to you—and give this a stab.

+Well.
 I call myself Diane Catsburrow Linnet.
-I gave myself that name (and the domain of this website) when I was a small bushy-tailed kid who wanted to become a Newbery novelist, and to this day, where I am neither bushy-tailed nor a minor—still small—it is serving dutifully as my pen name and an explanation to my existence: I love cats and I love to burrow in all the stuff I begin.
+I gave myself that name (and the domain of this website) when I was a small bushy-tailed kitten who wanted to become a Newbery novelist; and to this day, where I am neither bushy-tailed nor a minor—still small—it is serving dutifully as my pen name and an explanation to my existence: I love cats and I love to burrow in all the stuff I begin.
 I am also allergic to them (cats, not projects) and therefore the ways I can get involved with them is quite limited.
 So unless this allergy magically resolves itself, I cannot join the club of people who uploads pictures of their adorable feline companions.
 Sorry.

 Instead of cat photos, I will have cat pictures (like what you saw ↑) since I am a daydreamer and an artist.
 I'm always thinking—often leads to overthinking—and fantasizing about what I could make; and while I seldom think out loud, I enjoy thinking on paper, doodling or scribbling.
-As a writer and a draftsperson, the line between drawings and words are often quite fine, and typically that works just as well.
+As a writer and a draftsperson, the line between drawings and words is often quite blurry, and typically that works just as well.

-For a brief professional history, I published a book entitled "Abigail’s Flight and other stories" on 2015.
+For a brief professional history, I published a book entitled "Abigail’s Flight and other stories" in 2015.
 I’ve also worked on a literary magazine for three years, which feels like a short time now that the last issue's date—July 2016—is a significant time ago, but certainly built my project management and design muscles to a full ARGH!
 As a college student, though not for much longer now, I am studying Studio Art, English, and Creative Writing at Dickinson College.
 Academic and non-academic experience pursuits have taken me to British Columbia, Rome, Michigan, and currently, this small college town in Pennsylvania.

 I'll try not to bog you down with too much detail on what I write and what art I make, as there are separate pages dedicated for those topics and I would hate to 1) repeat myself; and, 2) bore you.
 I think I'll just say that I like to write anything, and I like to make art with anything too.
 I write novels, short stories, nonfiction (memoirs; they say I'm not old enough yet but I feel like if I don't start now, I will have forgotten a lot of fun stuff by the time I am) and, with some hesitation, poetry.